matthewt154/Python_Make_your_own_bingo/README.md

 NOTE:
 You need to have the files with your info in the same repo as the bingo file.
 No need to type them in as .txt

+Formatting improvements
+#function to format the info into a bingo table, using tkinter module
+#parameter is array with info to put into grid, number of grids (number to be squared)
+#if grid is not filled there will just be empty space in middle
+#always start top left corner for numbering (4x4 example)
+# 1  2  3  4
+# 12 13 14 5
+# 11 16 15 6
+# 10 9  8  7
+"""
+3x3 example
+1  2  3
+8  9  4